Interpretable ML for High-Frequency Execution: Application: optimal order placement

-We propose a methodology to estimate the clean-up cost function $\mathcal{V}$.
-Our approach is easy to implement and can be extended by using features representing cross-venue and cross-asset interactions.\\
+We propose a simple methodology to estimate the clean-up cost function $\mathcal{V}$.
 Using the level 3 data we track the best ask price dynamics after each order's insertion and record its variation over the time window $[0, T]$ when the order is not executed.
 We remove the orders that were cancelled, executed or censored before $T$ since our only interest is in the events $\{L^{\delta,q}>T\}$.
 By doing so, we are able to build feature buckets and compute the average price move per bucket.
-An example of the shape for the non-parametric estimator of $\mathcal{V}$ with respect to realized volatility $\sigma$ is presented below.
-We compute this estimator by taking the empirical conditional average of observed best ask price variations following the insertion of limit orders who survived at least $T$.
+An example of the shape for the estimator of $\mathcal{V}$ with respect to the realized volatility $\sigma$ is presented in Figure \ref{fig:clean_up_cost_volatility}.
+We observe a smooth dependence, indicating that the function $\mathcal{V}$ shares analogous properties with the fill probability function and can be estimated using a neural network model, and, once again, with a simple architecture.
+This measure is closely related to the volatility, which makes it much more predictable than the raw price moves.

-The sensitivity of the function $\mathcal{V}$ is as smooth and non-linear as the fill probability function.
-Thus, its inference is also well-adapted to neural network models and we use again a simple architecture to fulfill this task.\\

-Combining this model with the fill probability one, the saved cost function $\mathcal{S}$ can thus be estimated.
-We provide feature importance materials in appendix in which the sensitivity of the saved cost function to market variables as well as the implication of each feature in the model's output are displayed.
+We train a neural network with the same architecture as the one of the fill probability model, but with a linear activation function in the output layer.
+Using both trained NNs, the saved cost function $\mathcal{S}$ is finally estimated using Equation \eqref{eq:saved_cost_function}.
+Further analysis of the importance of each variable in the decision making process, can be found in Appendix \ref{sec:appendix}, Figure \ref{fig:shapley_saved_cost}.
 In addition to the key features that we described for the fill probability function, the limit order flow imbalance turns out to play a major role for cryptos in the estimation of the saved cost function in the three considered configurations: passively posting, posting at the current best queue and aggressively posting.